 Vin Diesel (born July 18, 1967)

 Vin Diesel (born July 18, 1967): Actor Diesel had his breakout role in 1998’s “Saving Private Ryan.”
 The next year, he provided his distinctively gravelly low voice for the Iron Giant in the animated film of the same name.
 He’s best known now for his starring roles in the “Fast and Furious” franchise.
-The seventh movie in the series will be released in 2014.

 Robin Williams (born July 21, 1951)